mkenney/8bit-cpu/docs/fibonacci.asm.md

 ## Fibonacci

-Fibonacci numbers output in an infinite loop using subroutine calls for initialization and for each calculation in iteration.
+Fibonacci numbers output in an infinite loop using subroutine calls for initialization and to calculate the next number in each iteration.

 ```ruby
 # data is a $label plus a byte: